wmorgan/dcos-docs/1.8/administration/virtual-networks/isolation.md

 We recommend using the `REJECT` directive as opposed to the `DROP` directive as it makes troubleshooting easier.
 The default is to allow all.

-Use ipset to get onto that chain. <!-- what do we mean by "get onto that chain? --> Create a `hash:net` type ipset named `overlays` that has all of the overlay networks that you want to restrict traffic from, or to.
+Use ipset to get onto that chain.
+Create a `hash:net` type ipset named `overlays` that has all of the overlay networks that you want to restrict traffic from, or to.
 Then insert the rule:

     $ iptables -I FORWARD -m set --match-set overlays src -m set --match-set overlays dst -j dcos-isolation